kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 ### Revisiting the Jaffle Shop

 Since dbt represents the industry standard for SQL-first transformation workflows, let's use the Jaffle Shop example to inform the capabilities of a Python-first solution.
 For those unfamiliar with the Jaffle Shop project, it provides a playground dbt project for testing and demonstration purposes, akin to the Kedro spaceflights project.
-Take a few minutes to [try dbt with DuckDB yourself](https://github.com/dbt-labs/jaffle_shop_duckdb) or [watch a brief walkthrough of the same](https://www.loom.com/share/ed4a6f59957e43158837eb4ba0c5ed67).
+Take a few minutes to [try dbt with DuckDB](https://github.com/dbt-labs/jaffle_shop_duckdb) or [watch a brief walkthrough of the same](https://www.loom.com/share/ed4a6f59957e43158837eb4ba0c5ed67).

 If you want to peek at the final solution using Kedro at this point, [jump to the "Try it yourself" section](#try-it-yourself).

 ### Creating a custom `ibis.Table` dataset

-For our Kedro-Ibis integration, we need the ability to load and save data using the backends Ibis supports.
+Kedro-Ibis integration needs the ability to load and save data using the backends Ibis supports.
 The data will be represented in memory as an [Ibis table](https://ibis-project.org/reference/expression-tables#ibis.expr.types.relations.Table), analogous to a (lazy) pandas dataframe.
 The first step in using Ibis involves connecting to the desired backend; for example, see [how to connect to the DuckDB backend](https://ibis-project.org/backends/duckdb#connect).
 We abstract this step in the dataset configuration.
 We also maintain a mapping of established connections for reuse—a technique borrowed from existing dataset implementations, like [those of `pandas.SQLTableDataset` and `pandas.SQLQueryDataset`](https://github.com/kedro-org/kedro-plugins/blob/kedro-datasets-2.0.0/kedro-datasets/kedro_datasets/pandas/sql_dataset.py).

-We also need to support different [materialisation strategies](https://docs.getdbt.com/docs/build/materializations).
+There's also a need to support different [materialisation strategies](https://docs.getdbt.com/docs/build/materializations).
 Depending on what the user configures, we call either [`create_table`](https://ibis-project.org/backends/duckdb#ibis.backends.duckdb.Backend.create_table) or [`create_view`](https://ibis-project.org/backends/duckdb#ibis.backends.duckdb.Backend.create_view).

 [Find the complete dataset implemention on GitHub](https://github.com/deepyaman/jaffle-shop/blob/main/src/jaffle_shop/datasets/ibis/table_dataset.py).

 ### Configuring backends with the `OmegaConfigLoader` using variable interpolation

-Since Kedro 0.18.10, you can [leverage OmegaConf-native templating in catalog files](https://docs.kedro.org/en/latest/configuration/advanced_configuration.html#catalog).
+Kedro 0.18.10 introduced [OmegaConf-native templating in catalog files](https://docs.kedro.org/en/latest/configuration/advanced_configuration.html#catalog).
 In our example:

 ```yaml
 # conf/base/catalog_connections.yml